Skip to main content

 Strato design system setup and clear functions

-The Strato design system also provides two helper functions, setup and clear, for writing tests.
-By calling the setup and the clear functions, you can initialize and clear a set of mocks, which can be helpful for your tests as follows:
+The Strato design system provides two helper functions, setup and clear, for writing tests.
+To initialize and clear a set of mocks, call these helper functions in a file which is also set in setupFilesAfterEnv within your Jest configuration file, as follows:

-import { setup, clear } from '@dynatrace/strato-components-preview/testing';
+import { setup, clear } from '@dynatrace/strato-components-preview-testing/jest';

 setup();